 Net assets, revenues, gains, and losses are classified based on the existence or absence of donor or grantor imposed restrictions.
 Accordingly, net assets and changes therein are classified and reported as follows:

 Net Assets Without Donor Restrictions - Net assets available for use in general operations and not subject to donor (or certain grantor) restrictions.
-The governing board has designated, from net assets without donor restrictions, net assets for an operating reserve and board-designated endowment.
+The governing board has designated, from net assets without donor restrictions, net assets for an operating reserve.